sfblackwell/3d-printer-filament-sensor/README.md

   - https://github.com/pimoroni/badger2040/blob/main/docs/reference.md#real-time-clock
   - Hopefully this will lower battery consumption when halted
 - As always has a load of debug messages that can be toggled on or off

 ### Overview

 - Reads humidity and temperature based on parameters using the BME280
   - Currenty every 30 mins
+  - Most parameters are ajustable in paramters.json file
 - Logs readings to MariaDB using a simple REST interface
   - Humidity
   - Temperature